Annual General Meeting in Humana

 4. Transfer of own shares on Nasdaq Stockholm shall be made at a price within the stock market price interval registered at any given time, such interval being the interval between the highest purchase price and the lowest sales price.
 Transfer of own shares in another manner shall be made at a minimum price that shall be determined in close connection with the shares’ quoted price at the time of the Board’s resolution to transfer the shares.

-6. The Board is entitled to determine the other terms and conditions of the transfer which, however, shall be in accordance with the market practice.
+6. The Board is entitled to determine the other terms and conditions of the transfer which, however, shall be in accordance with market terms.

-The reasons for the proposed authorisation to transfer own shares and for the deviation from the shareholders’ preferential rights are to be able to improve the company’s capital structure and to increase the flexibility of the Board in connection to potential future corporate acquisitions, by facilitating a fast and cost-efficient financing by divesting holdings of own shares.
+The reasons for the proposed authorisation to resolve on transfer of own shares and for the disapplication from the shareholders’ pre-emption rights are to be able to improve the company’s capital structure and to increase the flexibility of the Board in connection to potential future corporate acquisitions, by facilitating a fast and cost-efficient financing by divesting holdings of own shares.

 SPECIAL MAJORITY REQUIREMENT

-For decisions according to items 14 (issue authorisation), 15 a (authorisation on acquisition of own shares), 15 b (authorisation on transfer of own shares) and 16 (alteration of the articles of association) to be valid, each proposal must be agreed to by shareholders representing at least two thirds of both the votes cast and the shares represented at the Annual General Meeting.
+For decisions according to items 17 (issue authorisation), 18 a (authorisation on acquisition of own shares) and 18 b (authorisation on transfer of own shares) to be valid, each proposal must be agreed to by shareholders representing at least two thirds of both the votes cast and the shares represented at the annual general meeting.

-Copies of the complete proposals put forward by the Board and the Nomination Committee, including the Board’s statement, along with financial statements and the auditor’s report for 2016 will be available at the Company and on the Company’s website www.humana.se as from 27 April 2017 at the latest, and will be sent immediately without charge to any shareholders who so request and state their postal address.
+Copies of the complete proposals put forward by the Board and the Nomination Committee, including the Board’s statement, along with financial statements and the auditor’s report for 2019 will be available at the company and on the company’s website http://corporate.humana.se as from 16 April 2020 at the latest, and will be sent immediately without charge to any shareholders who so request and state their postal address.
 The documents will also be available at the meeting.